petermazzocco/openfund/README.md

 npx hardhat run scripts/deploy.js
 ```

-This will deploy a contrac to your local node via HardHat.
-We just want to confirm everything works properly
+This will deploy a contract to your local node via HardHat.
+We just want to confirm everything works properly.
+Every address deployed to this local node is the same so do not use this for any reason.

-### Deploy to network
+### Deploy to network of your choosing.

-Once you are ready, and all tests and compiling has passed, you can deploy to your test or mainnet of choosing:
+Once you are ready, all tests and compiling has passed, then you can deploy to your test or mainnet of choosing:

 ```shell
 npx hardhat run scripts/deploy.js --network-(networkname)